 SITUATION 2: Wrestler A has his opponent in a pinning situation.
-The referee calls a fall by blowing his whistle and slapping the mat.
-The referee first blew his whistle then began to move his hand down to slap the mat; however, before his hand hits the mat the buzzer sounds to end the period.
-The main timekeeper was watching the referee's hand because the whistle could not be heard over the crowd noise.
-The referee could not hear the buzzer to end the period because of crowd noise.
+The referee calls a fall by slapping the mat.
+The referee began to move his hand down to slap the mat; however, before his hand hits the mat the buzzer sounds to end the period.
+The main timekeeper was watching the referee's hand because the referee could not hear the buzzer over the crowd noise.
 QUESTIONS: Was there a fall or did the period end?
-Should the fall be called by the whistle or by the slap of the hand?
+Should the fall be called by the slap of the hand?
 RULING: Rule 2-5-d states that a fall shall be indicated by the referee striking the mat with the palm of his hand.